Notions of rank and independence in countably categorical theories: Introduction

 Conant \cite{Con} has proved that the theory of the Fra\"{i}ss\'{e} limit of any class of finite (relational) structures with {\em free} amalgamation has weak elimination of imaginaries and is superrosy with $U^{\text{\rm \th}}$-rank 1.
-The class of finite boolean algebras does {\em not} have the {\em free} amalgamation but it has the amalgamation property, so it has a Fra\"{i}ss\'{e} limit, namely the (unique up to isomorphism) infinite countable atomless boolean algebra, with complete theory $T_B$ say.
-Since $T_B$ has elimination of quantifiers it is straightforward to see that the algebraic closure on the real elements of any model of $T_B$ is trivial.
-By work of Newelski and Wencel \cite{NW}, $T_B$ has weak elimination of imaginaries and it follows from Theorem~\ref{concluding that T is superrosy} below that $T_B$ is superrosy with finite $U^{\text{\rm \th}}$-rank, which may be a new result.
-In any case, it follows that Theorem~\ref{concluding that T is superrosy} below applies to a larger class of theories than the class of theories considered in \cite{Con}.
+Such a theory has trivial algebraic closure on real elements and therefore the algebraic closure on real elements satisfies the exchange property.
+So unless every theory to which Theorem~\ref{concluding that T is superrosy} applies can be constructed as the Fra\"{i}ss\'{e} limit of a class of relational structures with {\em free} amalgamation, then Theorem~\ref{concluding that T is superrosy} applies to a larger class of theories than \cite{Con}.
 It may also be the case that Theorem~\ref{the assumption implies that T is rosy} or Theorem~\ref{concluding that T is superrosy} can be applied to $\omega$-categorical theories obtained by Hrushovski's method of construction of a ``generic structure'' for a class of finite structures (see e.g. \cite{Eva}), but I have not investigated this.